bubusuke/competitive-programmings/ReadMe.md

-This page is for competitive-programmings, such as Atcoder.
+This page is memos of competitive-programmings, such as Atcoder, for myself.